Marine mammal park: Criticism and animal welfare

 Many animal welfare groups, such as the WSPA, consider keeping whales and dolphins in captivity a form of abuse.
 The main argument is that whales and dolphins do not have enough freedom of movement within their artificial environments.
-The existence of marine mammal parks is thus very controversially discussed.
+The existence of marine mammal parks is thus very controversial.

-Although sizable pools for whales and dolphins require an extraordinarily technical and financial expenditure and are usually nearly impossible to provide and maintain, many marine mammal parks endeavour to improve the conditions of captivity and attempt to engage in public education as well as scientific studies.
-For that purpose many marine mammal parks joined together in the "Alliance of Marine Mammal Parks and Aquariums", an international association dedicated to high standard of care of marine mammals.
-It was founded in 1987 and established offices near Washington, DC, in 1992.
-One report found that there is little objective evidence to indicate that marine mammal parks furthers public knowledge.
+Although sizable pools for whales and dolphins require an extraordinarily technical and financial expenditure and are thus very difficult to maintain, many marine mammal parks endeavour to improve the conditions of captivity and attempt to engage in public education as well as scientific studies.
+For that purpose, many marine mammal parks joined the Alliance of Marine Mammal Parks and Aquariums, an international association dedicated to a high standard of care of marine mammals.
+It was founded in 1987 and established offices near Washington, D.C. in 1992.
+One report found that there is little objective evidence to indicate that marine mammal parks further public knowledge.

 In 2010, the practice of keeping animals in captivity as trained show performers was heavily criticized when a trainer was killed by an orca whale at SeaWorld Orlando in Florida.
-Orcas attacks have been documented in the film Blackfish, released in 2013.
+Orca attacks were documented in the 2013 film Blackfish.
 In 2015, the California Coastal Commission banned the breeding of captive killer whales.